Texas Tech University

 The TTU Student Population

-The SCC subscribes to a brief therapy model of services; currently students receive up to 12 sessions per academic year.
+The SCC subscribes to a brief therapy model of services.
 For training purposes and to encourage student utilization, group therapy services are not currently subject to the session limit.

 *Updated on 8/26/19